-Dr. Alexander Jachnow is an urban development specialist with more than 19 years of working experience as a researcher and consultant in the fields of urban capacity development.
+Dr. Alexander Jachnow is a Lead Specialist in Strategic Urban Planning and Policy with more than 20 years of working experience as a researcher and consultant in the fields of urban capacity development.
 The main focus of his work lies in enhancing institutions and human resources through strengthening their capacities by improving urban management and policy frameworks.

-At IHS, Dr. Jachnow is responsible for leading one specialization within the Masters’ Programme MSc.
-Urban Management and Development.
-His department teaches on strategic urban planning and development, including policy frameworks and National Urban Policies.
+He is part of the Urban Socio-Spatial Development of IHS and teaches on strategic urban planning and development, including policy frameworks and National Urban Policies.
 He is engaged in advisory as well as research assignments and frequently works with organizations and DC agencies such as DFID, European Commission, GIZ, KfW, OECD, UN Habitat and UNESCO and local and national governments and NGOs worldwide.
 Dr. Jachnow is the principal investigator for an applied research project for DFID on sustainable urbanization.
 He recently concluded with his team on behalf of Cities Alliance an extensive field research on urbanization patterns for Future Cities Africa.

 Previous to joining IHS, Dr. Jachnow had worked for 6 years as team leader in Urban Governance Programmes of GIZ, KfW, World Bank and ADB in South Asia.
 From 1998 till 2007 his focus was on Latin America including diverse assignments, practical work, research and field studies.
 He was engaged in housing programmes in Mexico City and in Favela upgrading in Fortaleza, and wrote his PhD thesis on the influence of Civil Society on urban development with case studies from Argentina, Brazil and Mexico.
 He studied architecture in Berlin and Cordoba, Argentina, and holds a specialization in Housing Studies from the UNAM, Mexico City.
 He has worked with local governments as well as with NGOs in Mexico (Urban Development and Housing Department, SEDUVI, Mexico City and NGO Casa y Ciudad) and Brazil (HabitaFor and NGO CEARAH Periferia).